Four Reasons Why Manchester United Erred by Sacking Jose Mourinho.

 No top-level team plays without discipline off the ball.
-Unfortunately, Manchester united hierarchy fell for the players’ weakness and pressure from the fans and former players.
+Unfortunately, Manchester united hierarchy fell for the players’ sulking and pressure from fans and former players.

 Jose Mourinho was the best manager at Manchester united since sir Alex Ferguson.

 By firing Mourinho because of his stance on players, Manchester united went against the very things that made them a formidable club.

-In the Fergie days, playing for Manchester united wasn’t about dillydallying.
+In the Fergie days, playing for Manchester United wasn’t about dillydallying.
 You had to put in a shift every time you got onto the pitch.
 It was never about complaining over your position on the pitch.
 Ounce you were on it, you had to perform or be benched.

-Mourinho wanted this back, but was labeled combative and too critical of his players.
+Mourinho wanted this back but was labeled combative and too critical of his players.
 Perhaps a word of caution to him would have sufficed.

-Instead, they went looking to restore the feel-good factor.
-Quick fix again.
-In my opinion some of the players were equally capable for the toxic environment at old Trafford.
+Evidently, some of the players were culpable for the toxic environment at old Trafford.

 © 2019 Ian Batanda